Rector: The Rev. Susan W. Springer

 “Be imitators of God, as beloved children, and live in love, as Christ loved us and gave himself up for us, as a fragrant offering and sacrifice to God.” – Ephesians 5:1-2

 Ted has been on the staff at St. John’s since July 2007.
-He serves as an assistant to the rector and is involved in virtually all aspects of St. John’s program, including worship, preaching, teaching, outreach, congregational care, fellowship and stewardship.
+He serves as an assistant rector and is involved in virtually all aspects of St. John’s programming, including worship, preaching, teaching, outreach, congregational care, fellowship, and stewardship.
 Ordained to the priesthood in December 2007, Ted left behind 30+ years of experience in urban planning, community and economic development, finance, and commercial real estate appraisal.
-During this time, he held senior management positions in government and the non-profit sector, and has owned and run small businesses.
+During this time, he held senior management positions in government and the non-profit sector and has owned and run small businesses.
 He grew up in Scarsdale, NY, lived on both coasts, and moved to Boulder with his wife Sallye in 1992.
 They have five grown children and eleven grandchildren.

-The Rev. Benjamin J. Newland, Assisting Priest for Family Ministry
+The Rev. Amy Lythgoe, Associate Priest for Family Ministry

 The Rev. Andy Carhartt